 Scared of Heights?

 If your kids hate heights, the tram ride to the top might be a problem.
 My kids loved it though the tram car sways over each of the five towers.
-I found the ride to be gentle and quiet; it takes about 10 minutes to climb 6,000 feet.
+I found the ride to be gentle and quiet and it takes about 10 minutes to climb 6,000 feet.

 During our trip, the kids in our car were great.
 A few of the older adults experienced slight vertigo issues with the tram car’s rotation.
 I suggest riding in the center of the tram and giving kids gum to chew to help with their popping ears.